CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day2_lab16.md

 # Lab 16: Integrate Defender for Identity with Microsoft 365 Defender Portal

-In this task you will enable integration to view Defender for Identity incidents in the unified Microsoft 365 Defender portal and Microsoft Sentinel.
+In this lab you will enable integration to view Defender for Identity incidents in the unified Microsoft 365 Defender portal and Microsoft Sentinel.

 1. In the **Azure portal**, search for **Microsoft Sentinel (1)** in the top search bar and click **Microsoft Sentinel (2)** under the Services section.